-A crunchy, crispy dark chocolate and puffed rice base with a soft, refreshing peppermint center, topped with a thin layer of dark chocolate and crushed peppermint candy – these easy to make Chocolate Peppermint Rice Krispie Treats (Rice Krispies® Bars) are all the sweet spirit of the holidays neatly packaged into one little addictive square-shaped treat!
+A crunchy, crispy dark chocolate and puffed rice base with a soft, refreshing peppermint center, topped with a thin layer of dark chocolate and crushed peppermint candy – these easy to make Chocolate Peppermint Rice Krispie Treats (Rice Krispie Bars) are all the sweet spirit of the holidays neatly packaged into one little addictive square-shaped treat!
 Great for gift-giving!
-Gluten free friendly and vegan
+Gluten free and vegan friendly

-Like a lot of kids and grown ups out there, my first memory of breakfast cereal was Kellogg’s® Rice Krispies®.
-It’s a household name, and Rice Krispies® treats are a favorite for kids and adults alike, especially during the holidays!
-While I loved hearing the snap, crackle and pop while eating cereal from my bowl, I feel like Rice Krispies® treats are a rite of passage for every kid.
+Like a lot of kids and grown ups out there, my first memory of breakfast cereal was Kellogg’s Rice Krispies.
+It’s a household name, and Rice Krispie treats are a favorite for kids and adults alike, especially during the holidays!
+While I loved hearing the snap, crackle and pop while eating cereal from my bowl, I feel like Rice Krispies treats are a rite of passage for every kid.

 As I was kindly pointed out – Rice Krispies is NOT Gluten free, but a GF puffed Rice cereal can be substituted to make this easy recipe gluten free!

 My first time was making candy bar Rice Krispie treats.
 We melted candy bars and mixed it with Kellogg’s® Rice Krispies® and made millionaire Rice Krispie bars that were topped with caramel and milk chocolate.
 Indulgent?
 Every single bite.
 Worth it?
 Every single bite.
 Just don’t bring those anywhere close to your kid if you’re trying to put them down for a nap or want them to rest. 🙂